dos-group/vessim/README.md

 We're working on documentation on how to include custom datasets for your simulations.

-## Work in progress

-Our team at the [Distributed and Operating Systems](https://distributedsystems.berlin/) group at TU Berlin is actively working to improve Vessim.
-We are currently working on the following aspects and features:

-- **Software-in-the-loop API**: We will soon release a new API for SiL simulations with new examples and better documentation.
-- **System Advisor Model (SAM)**: We are working on integrating NREL's [SAM](https://sam.nrel.gov/) as a subsystem in Vessim, allowing for better simulation of solar arrays, wind farms, and other types of renewable energy generators.
-- **Flower**: We are working on integrating Vessim into the federated learning framework [Flower](https://flower.ai).
-- **Validation**: We are working on validating the accuracy of Vessim compared to real hardware testbeds.

 ## Publications

-If you use Vessim in your research, please cite our paper on software-in-the-loop similation for carbon-aware applications:
+If you use Vessim in your research, please cite our paper on software-in-the-loop simulation for carbon-aware applications:

 Philipp Wiesner, Marvin Steinke, Henrik Nickel, Yazan Kitana, and Odej Kao. "[Software-in-the-Loop Simulation for Developing and Testing Carbon-Aware Applications](https://doi.org/10.1002/spe.3275)" Software: Practice and Experience, 53 (12).
 2023.